nikolaydubina/go-hackers-delight/README.md

 [![codecov](https://codecov.io/gh/nikolaydubina/go-hackers-delight/graph/badge.svg?token=660JQtUmiO)](https://codecov.io/gh/nikolaydubina/go-hackers-delight)

+This is an interactive Go showcase for "[Hacker's Delight](https://www.amazon.com/Hackers-Delight-2nd-Henry-Warren/dp/0321842685)" 2nd Edition by Henrey S.Warren Jr, 2013.

 ## Ch2

 > **Right-to-Left Computability.** A function mapping words to words can be implemented with word-parallel `add`, `substract`, `and`, `or` and `not` instructions if and only if